ElsaSbz/CSproject-sabzali/README.md

 celsius to fahrenheit

 -length
-miles to km km to miles
+miles to km
+km to miles

 -weight
 pound to kilogramms
-kg to poundexit
+kg to pound

+exit